spatialos/gdk-for-unity/docs/content/modules/player-lifecycle-feature-module.md

 1. On a [client-worker]({{urlRoot}}/content/glossary#client-worker): `PlayerLifecycleHelper.AddClientSystems(Worker.World)`
   * By default, the module automatically sends a player creation request as soon as the client worker connects to SpatialOS.
 To manually initiate player creation or provide arbitrary data in a player creation request, add an extra `false` argument when adding client systems: `PlayerLifecycleHelper.AddClientSystems(Worker.World, false);`
 1. On a [server-worker]({{urlRoot}}/content/glossary#server-worker): `PlayerLifecycleHelper.AddServerSystems(Worker.World)`

-The Player lifecycle module provides a `PlayerLifecycleConfig` configuration class, containing a field called `AutoRequestPlayerCreation`.
-By default this is set to true, in which case the client-worker initiates the player entity creation as soon as it has connected to SpatialOS.

-Calling `PlayerLifecycleHelper.AddClientSystems(Worker.World, false)` sets this value to false, in which case you must manually initiate player creation.

 ## How to spawn a player entity